How to recover from student loan default

 Bottom line: Avoid default whenever you can

-The most important thing is to contact your loan servicer immediately and discuss any options with them so you can avoid going into default.
+If you’re having trouble making loan payments, contact your loan servicer immediately and discuss options with them so you can avoid going into default.

 If any loans should go into default, don’t hide from them.
 Ask about repayment plan possibilities and keep checking to make sure that any defaults come off your credit reports as soon as possible.